InfamousMusicify/Thermodynamic/README.md

 ### Hit the advancements key to see in game info and help!

-__How to Use Cryo-Bomb:__
+### Cold:
+    Cryo-Nova:            Netherite Block on Blue Ice (Huge)
+    Cryo-Bomb:            Blue Ice block on a Magma Block (Large)
+    Cryo-Cherry-Bomb:     Packed Ice on a Magma Block (Medium)

-    Place a Blue Ice block on a Magma Block and it will create a Cryo-Bomb, the blast will turn nearby water/lava to its solid form.
+    Cryo-Pop:             Ice on a Magma Block (small) The blast will turn nearby water/lava to its solid form.

-    Place Packed Ice next to Magma to create a mini Cryo-Bomb!
-    (turns lava to magma, freezes less water)
-    Standing to close may hurt!

-__How to Use Thermite:__
+### Hot:
+    Aziroazide Azide:     Netherite Block on a Magma Block (Huge)

-    Place a Ancient Debris on a Magma Block and it will create Thermite, the reaction will turn nearby Obsidian into Magma.
+    Thermite:             Ancient Debris on a Magma Block (Large) The reaction will turn nearby Obsidian into Magma.
 Water and Ice nearby will be evaporated.
-    Standing to close may hurt!

-__Thermal-Cycle:__

-    Craft Packed Ice and Ancient Debris together.
-    Eat the Thermal-Cycle item to toggle Bombs On/Off.

 __Crafting Thermodynamic Armor:__

-    Craft Blue Ice and a Netherite Block together, drop any Leggings on the ground and eat the item you crafted to create Thermodynamic Armor.
+    Craft Blue Ice and a Netherite Block together, Drop any Leggings on the ground and right click them with the item you crafted to create Thermodynamic Pants.

+__Info:__
+Sneak to set off bombs instantly!
+Set fuse to -1 to turn fuses off.
+Set thermodynamic toggle to -1 to turn it back on if you turned it off previously.
-#### *If you are wearing a Netherite Chestplate/Plated Elytra/Thermodynamic Armor or a [Chains+](https://github.com/InfamousMusicify/Chains-Plus) Chest piece you will not be damaged by the blast!*
+*If you are wearing a Netherite Chestplate/Plated Elytra/Thermodynamic Pants or a [Chains+](https://github.com/InfamousMusicify/Chains-Plus) Chest piece you will not be damaged by the blast!*

+__Commands:__
+``/trigger thermodynamic`` - Toggle and fuse times
+``/function thermodynamic:config`` - Admin Settings

 [How to Install a Datapack](https://www.planetminecraft.com/blog/how-to-download-and-install-minecraft-data-packs/)